jayshozie/ceng240/notes4newbies/W01-intro.md

 has a CPU that has a clock speed way above 1.0GHz.
 1.0GHz mean that every single second your CPU's clock ticks more than a billion times.

-Now that we got how fricking fast these machines are, let's get to how they do arithmetic and logic.
+Now that we understand how unbelievably fast these machines are, let's get to how they do arithmetical and logical calculations.

 ##### Arithmetic-Logic Unit (ALU)

 This is the part of the CPU that handles all of arithmetic and logical calculations.
 This is the place where 1+1 equals 10.
 A weird world, surely.
-ALU has a lot of electrical logic gates (e.g.: AND, OR), which is connected so that it can do computations and process instructions.
+ALU has a lot of electrical logic gates (e.g.: AND, OR), which are connected to perform computations and process instructions.

 P.S.: 10 is the binary representation of the decimal number 2.

 #### Control Unit

-This is the part of the CPU that handles the reading-and-writing-values-to-the-memory-part.
+This is the part of the CPU that handles the reading and writing values to the memory part.
 It has an instruction register, which holds the memory address of the current instruction being executed and the program counter (PC) which holds the memory address of the next instruction to be fetched.

 #### Random Access Memory (RAM)